arekm/octopi_eta_override/README.md

 # ETA Override

-The best ETA in 3d printing is ETA comming from slicer software.
+The best ETA in 3d printing is ETA coming from slicer software.
 Slicer adds M73 commands with estimations of print progress, time, time until next pause etc.

-This plugin uses firmware reports issued to serial output and comming from M73 g-code commands.
+This plugin uses firmware reports issued to serial output and coming from M73 g-code commands.
 Supported firmware issues M73 Reports for SD-card and USB printing.

 Data used by plugin: